Social credit system: Procedures for removal from blacklists

+Credibility-based regulation

+Even though scores and assessments so far play a rather limited role in the social credit system, with binary blacklists and red lists being most influential, first steps were taken to create numerical assessments of trustworthiness of all social credit subjects (社会信用评价).
+Several local regulatory agencies have implemented central-level plans to build a credibility-based regulation mechanism ("以信用为基础的新型监管机制").
+The SCS Building Law draft defines credibility-based regulation as "departments that have regulatory duties in accordance with the law, rationally and reasonably assessing the credibility status of regulatory subjects based on their credibility records and credibility appraisals and carrying out hierarchical and categorized regulation on this basis".
+Art.
+7, A key implementation link for this, beyond local policy documents, are technical standards.

+Social Credit System subjects

+The target subjects of social credit system practices are in policy language often referred to as "social credit subjects 社会信用主体" or "credit information subjects (xinyong xinxi zhuti 信⽤信息主体)".
+They include the following actors.

 For companies

-The Social Credit System is meant to provide an answer to the problem of lack of trust on the Chinese market.
+The social credit system is meant to provide an answer to the problem of lack of trust on the Chinese market.
 As of 2020, the corporate regulation function of the system appears to be more advanced than other parts of the system and the "Corporate Social Credit System" has been the primary focus of government attention.
-As of 2020, over 73.3% of the enforcement action since 2014 is targeted toward companies, the largest part of all enforcements, while around 1-2% of all companies were sanctioned by the system annually.
+As of 2020, over 73.3% of enforcement actions since 2014 have been targeted toward companies, the largest part of all enforcements, while around 1-2% of all companies were sanctioned by the system annually.

-For businesses, the Social Credit System is meant to serve as a market regulation mechanism.
+For businesses, the social credit system is meant to serve as a market regulation mechanism.
 The goal is to establish a self-enforcing regulatory regime fueled by big data in which businesses exercise "self-restraint" (企业自我约束).
 The basic idea is that with a functional credit system in place, companies will comply with government policies and regulations to avoid having their scores lowered by disgruntled employees, customers or clients.
 For example, the central government can use social credit data to offer risk-assessed grants and loans to small and medium enterprises (SMEs), encouraging banks to offer greater loan access for SMEs.

 As currently envisioned, companies with good credit scores will enjoy benefits such as good credit conditions, lower tax rates, less custom checks, and more investment opportunities.
 Companies with bad credit scores will potentially face unfavorable conditions for new loans, higher tax rates, investment restrictions and lower chances to participate in publicly funded projects.
 Government plans also envision real-time monitoring of a business's activities.
 In that case, infractions on the part of a business could result in a lower score almost instantly.
 However, whether this will actually happen depends on the future implementation of the system as well as on the availability of technology needed for this kind of monitoring.

 To improve credit score, companies need to conform to the government rules, such as following the COVID-19 containment guidelines.